mikeshuh/OFS/README.md

    ```bash
    stripe listen --forward-to localhost:6423/api/payments/webhook
    ```
-   Make sure the webhook signing secret that displays in terminal matches the one we provide for your `.env`.
+   Ensure the webhook signing secret displayed in the terminal matches the one we provide for your `.env`.

 6. **Access the application**
    - 🌐 Frontend: http://localhost:6422